5bentz/linux-asus-t100/T100TA_guide.md

 Now, you should be able to connect your ASUS T100 to your network.

 #### Chroot in the new system
 - Find the EFI System Partition.
-This should be the VFAT partition next to `/target`
+This should be the VFAT partition next to the EXT4 partition
   * In the example below, it is `mmcblk2p1`
   * If you are unsure, check its size with `lsblk`, it should be about 100M.
   * `lsblk -f`